sdavidsson90/blogdown_ssd90/content/english/about.md

 **Who am I?**

 I'm a data analyst with a background in social science.
-I'm especially interested in applying my data science skills to decision-making in the societal problems facing the public sector.
+I'm especially interested in combining these two, and apply my data science skills to societal problems and decision-making in the public sector.

 **What is this?**

-I regularly do my own data science projects in order to improve my skills.
+In order to practice my coding skills, I regularly do my own data science projects.
 On this blog I plan to gather these projects and put them on display for others to see.
+At the moment I solely work in R, and strive to find solutions using the tidyverse-principles.

+This blog was created using Hugo/Blogdown using the Anatole theme.
+Feel free to fork it from my Github!